rakki194/imx/README.md

 - Understand how the grid layout is calculated
 - Verify padding and margins are correct
 - Ensure images are properly centered

+### Layout Features

+- **Column Label Alignment**: Control how column labels are positioned relative to their images:
+  - `Left`: Align labels with the left edge of the image
+  - `Center`: Center labels over the image (default)
+  - `Right`: Align labels with the right edge of the image

+- **Adjustable Top Padding**: Control the vertical space reserved for labels:
+  - Default is 40 pixels
+  - Can be increased for larger labels or decreased for compact layouts
+  - Automatically applied only when labels are present